rajndev/demo-weather-app/README.md

 ## Usage

 To search for the current weather conditions for a city of interest, enter the city name into the search box and click the `Get Weather` button.
+Typing the state and country are optional.

 ## Technology Stacks and Tools Used